RayTech1000/Forecasting_Revenue/README.md

-# rev_Forecast
+# Forecast
-A project in Python using Arima to calculate quarterly forecasting for revenue.
+A project in Python using ARIMA to calculate quarterly forecasting for revenue.
+Project includes the ARIMA model, dataset, data visuals, predictions, and ARIMA model summary.